Luxembourg Education Scholarships

 Ready for a Trip?

-Owing to the fact that Luxembourg is the only Grand Duchy in the world it is not surprising that this diminutive country took up arms against Hitler and his entourage during WWII even though it had to do so from afar.
-Luxembourg is still considered one of the more politically independent countries in Europe and as such has had a strong positive influence from its place as a member of the European Union in spurring on the modern alliances it enjoys today.
+Since Luxembourg is the only Grand Duchy in the world, it is perhaps not altogether surprising that this diminutive country took up arms against Hitler and his entourage during WWII, albeit from afar.
+Today, Luxembourg is still considered one of the more politically independent countries in Europe and as such has had a strong positive influence from its place as a member of the European Union in spurring on the modern alliances it enjoys.

-- General MU scholarships are widely disbursed to those students whose academic motivation is outstanding as well as those with a combination of financial need.
+- General MU scholarships are widely disbursed to those students whose academic motivation is outstanding as well as those with a combination of financial need and merit.

 - Dolibois European Center Scholarships offer generous funding for program participants who qualify on the basis of both academic excellence and significant financial need.
 Funding varies from student to student and year to year.

 - Eli Broad College of Business offers study abroad participants financial assistance for programs sponsored by the college, such as the International Business Management program.
 Applications are reviewed for academic record, program of study abroad, and knowledge of language.
 Funding varies.

-- Students not receiving aid through the Eli Broad Scholarships may apply for the Kellogg Foundation Scholarships also funded in part by the Eli.
+- Students who are not receiving aid through the Eli Broad Scholarships may apply for the Kellogg Foundation Scholarships which are also funded in part by the Eli Business College.
 Awards may be $500.

 - MSU Credit Union offers some of MSU’s more wide ranging and generous scholarships, all of which are awarded to applicants based on combinations of academic potential and financial need.
 Up to $1,000 is possible per award.

 - Forest Akers Scholarships are designed to make sure that disadvantaged students unable to receive other forms of assistance are not ostracized when it comes to experiencing a study abroad program.
 Applicants must have decent grades and a significant financial disability, but not quite enough to garner them Pell Grants.
 Up to $500 is up for grabs for this special study abroad program.

 - Henry J. Leir Student Summer Research Project financially funds a summer internship program.
-The recipient is carefully selected from a pool of Clark undergrads and is paired with a company in Luxembourg.
+The recipient is carefully selected from a pool of Clark undergrads and is paired with a company in Luxembourg with which to work.